rohsiepe/freeipa-mailcow/README.md

-# ldap-mailcow
+# freeipa-mailcow

-Adds LDAP accounts to mailcow-dockerized and enables LDAP (e.g., Active Directory) authentication.
+Adds LDAP accounts to mailcow-dockerized and enables LDAP authentication with a FreeIPA backend.

+## Currently, this doesn't work at all.
+Turn to the original, programmierus/ldap-mailcow, for something working

 * [How does it work](#how-does-it-work)
 * [Usage](#usage)